North Carolina program

 Repayment

-The official City of High Point page describes the assistance as a five-year loan at 0% interest forgiven at 20% per year while the home remains the buyer's primary residence.
-Current public city materials do not separately spell out an early-sale or refinance acceleration clause on the main city-wide summary page.
+Current High Point materials describe a five-year 0% deferred loan forgiven at 20% per year while the home remains the buyer's primary residence.
+Current public pages do not fully spell out the acceleration language for early sale, refinance, or non-occupancy, so public copy should avoid over-claiming the exact trigger clause.

 First-time buyer